kambleaniruddha90-gif/END-TO-END-DATA-FLOW/README.md

-# AI Interview System: End-to-End Data Pipeline
+# Interview System: End-to-End Data Pipeline

 📌 **Project Overview**

-This project establishes a robust Phase 1 System Foundation for an AI-based Interviewer. /n It solves the critical problem of data consistency by ensuring that audio, video, and text processing modules communicate through defined JSON schemas, preventing pipeline breakage during simultaneous processing.
+This project establishes a robust Phase 1 System Foundation for an AI-based Interviewer.
+It solves the critical problem of data consistency by ensuring that audio, video, and text processing modules communicate through defined JSON schemas, preventing pipeline breakage during simultaneous processing.

 ## 🎯 Objective